trussworks/terraform-aws-logs/README.md

 ## Upgrade Paths

-### Upgrading from 11.x.x to 12.x.x
+### Upgrading from 11.x.x to 13.x.x

+We advise upgrading directly from 11.x.x to 13.x.x for the smoothest upgrade experience.

-Version 12.x.x enables the use of version 4 of the AWS provider.
+Version 13.x.x enables the use of version 4 of the AWS provider.
 Terraform provided [an upgrade path](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/version-4-upgrade) for this.
 To support the upgrade path, this module now includes the following additional resources:

 * `aws_s3_bucket_policy.aws_logs`
 * `aws_s3_bucket_acl.aws_logs`